With over one in four Americans age 65+ falling each year, NCOA provides facts, tools, and fall prevention strategies to help keep you safe.

 Falls are the leading cause of fatal and nonfatal injuries for older Americans.
 Falls threaten seniors' safety and independence, and generate enormous economic and personal costs.
 However, falling is not an inevitable result of aging.
 Through practical lifestyle adjustments, evidence-based falls prevention programs, and clinical-community partnerships, the number of falls among seniors can be substantially reduced.

-According to the U.S. Centers for Disease Control and Prevention (CDC):
+According to the U.S. Centers for Disease Control and Prevention (CDC) and other falls research:

-- One-fourth of Americans aged 65+ falls each year.
+- More than one out of four Americans age 65+ falls each year.1

-- Falls are the leading cause of fatal injury and the most common cause of nonfatal trauma-related hospital admissions among older adults.
+- Falls are the leading cause of fatal and nonfatal injuries among older adults.2

-- Falls result in more than 3 million injuries treated in emergency departments annually, including over 850,000 hospitalizations and more than 29,000 deaths.
+- Falls result in more than 3 million injuries treated in emergency departments annually, including over 800,000 hospitalizations.4

 Falls, with or without injury, also carry a heavy quality of life impact.
 A growing number of older adults fear falling and, as a result, limit their activities and social engagements.
 This can result in further physical decline, depression, social isolation, and feelings of helplessness.